Seda07/Seda07/README.md

-Hi dear,
+Hi dear.
-I am Seda
+I`m Seda and
-I am passionate about programming, technology and finance seeking collaboration opportunities to enhance skills, share knowledge, and work on innovative projects together.
+I`m passionate about programming, technology and finance seeking collaboration opportunities to enhance skills, share knowledge, and work on innovative projects together.
 P.S.
 You can contact me through my LinkedIn.